O'Higgins F.C.: COVID-19 and International failures

-Grupo Caliente: New Owners
+Grupo Caliente: New Owners and the return to Copa Libertadores

+Bryan Rabello, one of the key players and the goalscorer of the 2025 season.

 At the club's 70th anniversary gala, Abumohor confirmed his desire to step down from the club's leadership, highlighting the possible sale to various interested business groups.
-The sale to Grupo Caliente, confirmated in 16 July 2025, by the club, was estimated at approximately US$26 million.
+The sale to Grupo Caliente, confirmed on 16 July 2025, by the club, was estimated at approximately US$26 million.
 This figure includes all of the club's shares in the Primera División de Chile, as well as the infrastructure of its training center, known as the Monasterio Celeste.
-It is important to note that Estadio El Teniente, the sports venue where O'Higgins plays its home games, was not part of the transaction, as it is owned by the Chilean state-owned company Codelco.
+Estadio El Teniente, the sports venue where O'Higgins plays its home games, was not part of the transaction, as it is owned by the Chilean state-owned company Codelco.

 Although the transaction is attributed to Grupo Caliente, a Mexico-based conglomerate specializing in sports betting and casinos, the names leading this acquisition and becoming the new owners of the club are an investment group that includes Christian Bragarnik, Jorge Hank Rhon, Jorge Reina and Matías Ahumada.
+The year 2025 marked a new generation for the club, with Matías Ahumada taking the reins alongside Ricardo Abumohor's work team, led by Pablo Hoffmann, who guided the new management through a period of adaptation.

+On the grass, Meneghini secured third place in the Primera División, clinching a Copa Libertadores berth after a 12-year absence from the competition.
+This was achieved with a last-minute victory against Everton, secured by a penalty goal from Francisco González.
+A new lineup featuring players like González, goalkeeper Omar Carabalí, Alan Robledo, Felipe Faúndez, Maximiliano Romero, Martín Sarrafiore, and the team's top scorer, Bryan Rabello, marked a turning point for the club, which had gone eight years without qualifying for international competitions.
+The campaign was slightly marred by their elimination in the first round of the Copa Chile.

+O'Higgins was drawn against Esporte Clube Bahia, owned by the City Football Group, in the second qualifying stage of the 2026 Copa Libertadores.
+A victory in Rancagua, with a goal from Francisco González, gave the home side a slight advantage going into the second leg.
+However, they lost 2-1 in Salvador, with Arnaldo Castillo scoring for O'Higgins, forcing a penalty shootout.
+O'Higgins ultimately defeated the Brazilian team, securing international participation that year.
+In the third qualifying stage, O'Higgins fell to Deportes Tolima 1-2 on aggregate, sealing their defeat in the final five minutes of the match in Ibagué.
+A goal from Juan Pablo Torres dashed their hopes of advancing in the competition, sending them to the 2026 Copa Sudamericana, where they were drawn against São Paulo, Millonarios, and Boston River.